Rachel DiNitto, Department Head

 Course work—two years

-Comprehensive examination and prospectus approval—one year
+Comprehensive examination and approval of prospectus or qualifying paper—one year

 Dissertation writing and defense—two years